Triple Cinnamon Scones

 Is it really Memorial Day weekend already?
 Does anyone else feel like this year has just flown by so far?
 I can’t believe it’s almost halfway done…I have big baking plans over the weekend and that’s about it.
 Have a wonderful long weekend everyone! xoxo

-- 2 cups 8 oz flour, (whole wheat or all-purpose)
+- 2 cups or 8 oz flour, (whole wheat or all-purpose)

 - 2 tablespoons sugar